cupcakes-3/sdk-docs/docs/gassless-experience.md

 }
 ```

 You must verify `auth_code` to check if the call is from our service or not.
-You will see the `auth_code` once you register a success webhook.
+You will see the `auth_code` once you register a webhook successfully.

 You must return with a `200` code if you agree to sponsor the transaction.
 If you choose not to sponsor, you must return with a `403 - Forbidden` status code response.